milindl/mafia-reloaded/README.md

+_NB: The README might be a little outdated as I've updated the project.
+However, I will update the README as soon as it is possible.
+I am not using a dev branch since who cares, right?_

 #MAFIA reloaded

 Mafia is a common game played by people when they are bored and in large groups.
 Mostly, things are done by choosing a "God" and then closing your eyes when "God" says so.
 This often leads to semi-open eyes and so on.
 This is designed to complement the actual game and remove the need for a "God" in the game.